class-rotterdam/Rotterdam/README.md

 ### Description

-**Rotterdam** is a native-cloud Infrastructure-as-a-Service (IaaS) facade which facilitates the deployment and life cycle management of containerized tasks on container orchestration platforms.
+**Rotterdam** is a native-cloud Container-as-a-Service (CaaS) layer which facilitates the deployment and life cycle management of containerized tasks on container orchestration platforms.
 Its main purpose is to upload, organize, run, manage and stop sets of containers (named tasks) through API calls, and abstract all the resource infrastructure details, even the concept of cluster of machines/instances, to micro-service developers (in the case of CLASS, data analytics application/service developers).

 ![rotterdam](images/class_rotterdam.png)